ShepherdCode/ShepherdGrid/README.md

 Later, we should pare down the software we install on grid nodes.
 See this [argument](https://askubuntu.com/questions/53822/how-do-you-run-ubuntu-server-with-a-gui)
 and this [guide](https://help.ubuntu.com/community/ServerGUI).
-We turned off screen lock.
+We turned off screen lock and turned on auto login.

-## Slrum
+## Slurm
 * Slurm links
     * Invik [blog](https://www.invik.xyz/work/Slurm-on-Ubuntu-Trusty/) how to install slurm-llnl.
     * [How to Install](https://www.howtoinstall.co/en/ubuntu/trusty/slurm-llnl) slurm-llnl.